scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

                         When reconnecting this file, the fsck will place the file in "lost+found" of the FS, with a number as the filename.

-                        You'll need to guess the name based on the content of the file Severe Disk Problems
+                        You'll need to guess the name based on the content of the file Special FSs
+    Not all filesystems represent storage on physical media Some are essentially system interfaces
+            Ex: show system information such as process IDs, diagnostic information,etc. proc (aka process)
+        Found in /proc
+        Note: There's currently a push to move information unrelated to processes into /sys So unprocess related info in /proc may be depreciated Each numerical directory in /proc is a current PID on the system.
+            The files in these PID directories contain metadata about the PID /proc/self
+            The current process
+        /proc/cpuinfo
+            Additional kernel and hardware information
+    sysfs
+        /sys
+            See notes above
+    tmpfs
+        CURRENTLY AT

+Severe Disk Problems
     Solutions
+        debugfs
+            (Start with this solution first)
+            Allows you to look through the files and copy them elsewhere.
+            Will open the FS in read-only mode

         dd
             Try to extract the entire FS image from the disk with dd and transfer it to a partition on another disk of the same size

+            You still need to repair the FS before you mount it Patching and Salvage
+            Try to patch the FS as much as you can, then mount it in read-only mode

+            You still need to repair the FS before you mount it